-Your skin deserves to be in its best health, but persistent acne outbursts tend to make that difficult.
-You might have already tried all of the traditional and non-traditional remedies, to little or no success.
+Your skin deserves to be in its best health, but persistent acne outbreaks tend to make that difficult.
+You might have already tried all of the traditional and non-traditional remedies, with little or no success.
 In this article, we will discuss the most effective treatments for acne to achieve clearer skin in Singapore.

 The answer is most likely not, as dermatologic hygiene should be considered a must in everyone’s lifestyle and not a solution for a medical condition.

-Pharmacies offer a wide variety of over-the-counter (OTC) or off-the-shelf treatments, however, the success rates of these products are of varying effectiveness and may or may not work for all skin or acne types.
+Pharmacies offer a wide variety of over-the-counter (OTC) or off-the-shelf treatments, many of which might include familiar acne-fighting ingredients such as salicylic acid, benzoyl peroxide, or tea tree oil.
+However, the success rates of these products are of varying effectiveness and may or may not work for all skin or acne types.

 Adult acne or even some forms of teenage acne usually reside on a clinical level and require professional help to combat.